zbyju/obsidian/1. Fleeting notes/TimescaleDB.md

 In other words you set some origin datetime and then you calculate the time buckets from that point instead of using the first value.
 ##### [Default origins](https://docs.timescale.com/use-timescale/latest/time-buckets/about-time-buckets/#default-origins)
-There are some sensible default origins (start on Monday at 00:00:00 etc), the default origin can be changed through
+There are some sensible default origins (start on Monday at 00:00:00 etc), the default origin can be changed through [`origin` parameter](https://docs.timescale.com/api/latest/hyperfunctions/time_bucket/#optional-arguments-for-interval-time-inputs)